Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 ## Application Architecture

-### Pre-Caching Architecture
+### Architecture Before Adding Caching

-Currently, an Upsert request flows through the application code as shown in the sequence diagram below.
+an Upsert request flows through the application code as shown in the sequence diagram below.
 Note that the `"select" statement` is meant to be a generic term for SQL and equivalent commands in document databases.
 Furthermore, note that there is no loop here: Meadowlark constructs a single find requests with all reference IDs instead of generating separate requests for each reference.

 ```mermaid
 sequenceDiagram